Game Saves Tutorial

 Using Genesis GS0 States (instead of SRMs)

+Or, you can follow these text directions.
 Here's how to use GS0 save state files with Kega Fusion or GensGS:

 - Let's say you downloaded Shining Force 2 and one of my saves for it.
 You would have two files: “Shining_Force_II_(U)_[!].zip” (the ROM) and “sf2save_battle43.zip” (the save).
 Extract the GS0 save file from the zip file.